Router Security Router Resources Website by

 Sometime in 2018 they released a second generation, the Bitdefender BOX 2, that sold for $180 to $200 with a 1 year subscription ($99/year afterwards).
 In Feb.
 2020 the price was $130, in October 2020 it was $150.
 The company offers 24/7 Setup and Tech Support for free at 800-804-4602.
 You must create a Bitdefender account.
 It includes their antivirus/security software for an unlimited number of Windows, MacOS, Android and iOS devices.
 Also includes Bitdefender VPN to use on Windows, Android, macOS and iOS.
 The free vpn offers 200MB of daily traffic per device.
 They sell a higher end VPN product for an additional fee.
 Three configurations are supported: with an ISP-supplied gateway, with a modem and an existing router, or, with just a modem, in which case the Box functions as the only router.
 They prefer using it with a modem and existing router in which case the Box does DHCP.
 It works with most routers, not all.
 It will notify in the mobile app when a new device connects to the LAN and it can control what that device can do.
 It self-updatess and re-boots in the middle of the night to install new firmware.
 It offers Parental Controls, blocks bad URLs, scans for network security flaws and alerts about malicious activity.
 A May 2019 review by Sam Cook gave it an overall rating of Poor.
 The home page of their website touts reviews with excerpts from the reviews, but, it does not link to the actual review, which is always a bad sign.

-Firewalla is from a relatively new company started by former executives at Cisco.
+Firewallais from a company started by former executives at Cisco.
 There were at one time five Firewalla devices.
 However the Red and Blue have stopped production and are End-of-Life as of October 2023.
 The Red and Blue were the first devices and they plugged into a router LAN port via Ethernet to offer security, monitoring, ad-blocking (based on ad serving domain names) and parental controls.
 Then came Blue Plus ($189 as of March 2022, sold out as of Aug.
 2023), Purple and finally the $478 (as of March 2022) Gold model.
 Only the Gold model can function as a stand-alone wired (no Wi-Fi) router.
 See their documentation of the model differences.
 In March 2022, this documentation said the Purple was in Beta and would start shipping in Jan.
 2021, so clearly, documentation is not their thing.
 There are no monthly fees.
 It claims to protect your network from viruses and malware, and if so, is a rare product offering that for free.
 It can notify you when a new device joins the network and the notice lets you block the new device.
 It can also notify you when an offline device it has seen before comes back on-line, or when a currently on-line devices goes off-line.
 It does intrusion prevention, both IDS and IPS.
 It does both internal and external vulnerability scans and self-updates.
 It runs a full Linux distribution and includes an OpenVPN server.
 It looks for unusual uploading behavior and has hourly, daily and monthly bandwidth usage reports (for each device?).
 It can track bandwidth by domain.
 It can show every single IP connection for a monitored device.
 It offers outbound firewall rules.
 You can squeeze some more performance out of it by picking which devices are monitored.
 There is both an OpenVPN and WireGuard VPN client however the setup instructions are only for OpenVPN (as of March 2022) which strikes me as sloppy.
 It supports site to site VPN connections.
 As for privacy, it continuously monitors your network and phones home about what is going on: Quoting: "Firewalla uses deep insight and cloud-based behavior analytics engines to actively detect and automatically block problems as they arise."
 Parental controls show what kids are doing, lets parents cut off all net access, or block just gaming or social networks.
 It can block adult websites.
 It uses either ARP poisoning or DHCP to intercept Traffic and thus is not compatible with all routers.
 I am reasonably sure that it can only do what it does within a single LAN/VLAN.
 It is administered with a mobile app.
 There is a web interface in beta testing.
 I found that picking a model was just too hard, the documentation on the pros/cons of each is useless.

 November 2022: There are already too many Firewalla models for me to keep track of.
 Now they are planning yet another model, the Purple SE, a cheaper version of the Purple.
 The big differences between the Purple SE and the Purple are that the SE will be slower (max speed 500Mbps) and not have Wi-Fi.
 As of Aug.
 2023 the Purple SE is $230 compared to $340 for the Purple.
 Note that the Purple has "Short-range and low-power Wi-Fi" so it is not really comparable to other routers.
 On the upside, the Purple can connect to the Internet by connecting to an existing Wi-Fi network.
 Peplink calls this feature Wi-Fi as WAN.
 Combined with its small size, this might make the Purple a good travel router.
 That said, the Pepwave Surf SOHO has full Wi-Fi and is much cheaper (although bigger).
 The software functionality of the SE will be the same as the Purple.
 See announcement info here and here.